 It was not long after this fishing trip that Captain Devin was back out on the water.
 This time, he had the pleasure of fishing with Rocky and Chris.
 They were traveling from Indiana looking to explore the Butler Chain of Lakes.
 Unfortunately, the bite was not as strong as the last trip but these gentlemen still put great numbers in the boat.

 The bite was slower due to a high-pressure system that rolled through.
 Rocky and Chris put over 30 largemouth bass in the boat.
 The quality bass were biting the wild-caught live shiners along with several artificial baits.
 The most productive ones were the Zoom Super Fluke and jerk baits over submerged hydrilla.
 No matter what it was on, these guys had a blast catching bass!

 Rocky and Chris will be back for more action in the near future.
 Captain Brent is looking forward to seeing them again on the water!

-Derek and Mark will be back with Captain Brent in search for the next big bass!
+Derek and Mark will be back with Captain Devin in search of the next big bass!